trixi-framework/HOHQMesh/Documentation/docs/InteractiveAPI.md

 			INTEGER (C_INT) :: N
 			INTEGER(C_INT)  :: connectivityArray(6,N)
         	INTEGER(C_INT)  :: errFlag

+	Allocate the `connectivityArray` using `HML_NumberOfElements` for N to determine the size and pass to the procedure.

-	Fills the six items for each edge needed for the ISM-v2 mesh file format:
+	The procedure the six items for each edge needed for the ISM-v2 mesh file format:

            connectivityArray(1,j) = start node id
            connectivityArray(2,j) = end node id